Assessing licence applications

 For more information, see Timeframes and protocols.

-- Self-Insurance Licence Applications Evaluation guidelines (PDF, 363.3 KB) provides details on application requirements and the evaluation process
+- Guidance on Self-Insurance Licence Application Evaluations (PDF, 310.5 KB) provides details on application requirements and the evaluation process

 - Self-insurance Process flow chart for corporations (PDF, 437.9 KB) which illustrates the process in becoming a self-insured licensee.